JoshuaWidjaja/IsDoomOnSale/README.md

 Alternatively, you can enter ALL GAMES as your input to get a full breakdown of every game currently being tracked by the API.

-Some example of the program being used are locateed in the images below
+Some example of the program being used are located in the images below

 ![Screenshot](Images/image1.png)